 Youth Baptism: If a youth (8th grade or older) was not baptized as an infant or child, he or she must first become a member of the First Presbyterian Church of Plymouth, Michigan.
 They are encouraged to participate in the Confirmation Class, which is an 8-month (Sept. – May) commitment on Sunday mornings at 9:30 am, culminating in the development of a personal statement of faith, and a service where they become members of the church.
 At this time, those Communicants wishing to be baptized will take part in this sacrament as well.

 Adult Baptism: As with youth baptisms, an adult seeking to be baptized at FPCP must become a member of the First Presbyterian Church of Plymouth, Michigan.
 New Member Classes are scheduled periodically throughout the year for adults.
 This class is a single Saturday commitment, followed by a service welcoming the class to membership on the following Sunday.
 At this time, those New Members wishing to be baptized will take part in this sacrament as well.

 To Schedule a Baptism:

-If you have questions or would like to schedule a baptism, please contact our Church Business Administrator, Julie Thompson, at 734-453-6464 ext.
-115 or by email at email, to schedule time to speak with one of our ministers and complete the necessary documentation.
+If you have questions or would like to schedule a baptism, please contact our Church Information Administrator, Jenniferhollebrands at 734-453-6464 ext.
+115 or by email at email, to schedule a time to speak with one of our ministers and complete the necessary documentation.

-Please note: For an infant or child’s baptism, at least one parent should be a member of the First Presbyterian Church of Plymouth, Michigan or another PC(USA) church.
+Please note: For an infant or child’s baptism, at least one parent must be a member of the First Presbyterian Church of Plymouth, Michigan, or another PC(USA) church.